 Well, I can’t promise you a straight answer, because it depends a lot on what your needs are, but I will do my best to analyze some key points in order to help you decide.

 Before we start, let me clarify something.
 Mailchimp has changed and it became more than an email marketing platform, so if you are looking for a simpler solution, email marketing only, I think I've just answered your question.
+You can explore more Mailchimp alternatives here.

 And because we (SendX) are an email marketing platform, we tried to be as fair as possible in our analysis because we would like to have the same treatment from our competitors.
 And by the way, we have a free trial period, in case you need more alternatives to test.
+You can also check the comparisons between Mailchimp and SendX, and ConvertKit and SendX here.

 ConvertKit vs Mailchimp: A Quick Comparison